 Brown packing tape

-Foam padding and packing peanuts – for extra-fragile cargo
+Foam padding and packing peanuts – for extra-fragile items

-Foam inserts and packing peanuts are ideal when transporting ultra-sensitive items such as crystal, electronics, or collectibles.
+Foam inserts and packing peanuts are ideal when transporting ultra-sensitive items such as crystal, electronics, or collectables.

-Be mindful not to overuse — excessive packing peanuts can make unpacking messy and difficult.
+• Be mindful not to overuse; excessive packing peanuts can make unpacking messy.

 china-packing